Optimal Impedance Matching and Quantum Limits of Electromagnetic Axion and Hidden-Photon Dark Matter Searches: Coherence Properties of the Axion and Hidden-Photon Dark-Matter Field

 We have thus represented the dark-matter fields as a continuous distribution of independent oscillators in momentum/frequency space.

 Expansions (\ref{eq:axion_fft}) and (\ref{eq:HP_fft}) do not account for slow variations in the Fourier amplitudes that may occur due to interactions, e.g. electromagnetic or gravitational.
-We discuss such variations in the context of detection in Appendix \ref{sec:variation}.
-The lower bound on this expansion is zero velocity (and wavenumber), corresponding to frequency $\nu_{\rm DM}^{0}$.
+We discuss such variations in the context of detection below.
+The lower bound on the expansions is zero velocity (and wavenumber), corresponding to frequency $\nu_{\rm DM}^{0}$.
 The upper bound is not explicitly stated here, but is determined by the highest dark-matter velocities.
 Virialization endows dark matter with a $\sim 10^{-3}c$ speed in the galactic rest frame, and the speed of the Earth (and therefore, the detector) in this rest frame is also $\sim 10^{-3}c$.
-This characteristic velocity determines the width of the integration in $k$-space to be $\Delta k \sim 10^{-3} m_{\rm DM}c/\hbar$.
-The width in frequency space is $\Delta\nu_{\rm DM} \sim 10^{-6} \nu_{\rm DM}^{0}$.
-We now rewrite these expansions as
+The resultant characteristic velocity determines the width of the integration in $k$-space to be $\Delta k \sim 10^{-3} m_{\rm DM}c/\hbar$.
+Then, from (\ref{eq:disprel_nonrelativistic}), the width in frequency space is $\Delta\nu_{\rm DM} \sim 10^{-6} \nu_{\rm DM}^{0}$.
+We now rewrite the expansions as

-The integral expression now contains both slow time-varying components and slow spatial components.
-The characteristic length scale for the spatial variation is
+The integral expression now contains both slow spatial components and slow temporal components.
+The characteristic length scale for spatial variation, or \emph{coherence length}, is

-which describes the coherence length of the dark-matter field.
-Over this length scale, the axion and hidden-photon fields can be treated as spatially uniform.
+Over the coherence length, the axion and hidden-photon fields can be treated as spatially uniform.
 That is, the field has approximately the same amplitude and phase everywhere within the coherence length at all times.
 For the hidden photon, the field also has the same direction.